Quinnod345/eoschatai/ADVANCED-SEARCH-GUIDE.md

 - Track idea evolution
 - Maintain documentation

-The Advanced Search feature transforms how you interact with your EOS Chat AI workspace, making every piece of information instantly accessible and actionable.
+The Advanced Search feature transforms how you interact with your EOSAI workspace, making every piece of information instantly accessible and actionable.